Chemical Recycling

 What is chemical recycling?

-Figure 1: The recycling circle.
+Figure 1: The circle of recycling

-In a more scientific way of writing, we state that: ‘Chemical recycling describes any technology that utilises processes or chemical agents that directly affect the chemistry of the polymers’.
-There are three categories, based on the position in the plastics supply chain (see figure 1).
+In a more scientific way of writing, we state that: “Chemical recycling describes any technology that uses processes or chemical agents that directly affect the chemistry of polymers.
+There are three categories, based on the place in the plastics supply chain (see Figure 1).
+The categories correspond to the colored arrows.
+These are:

-• Purification/Dissolution
+• Purification/Solvation

-• Depolymerisation
+• Depolymerization

-• Feedstock (thermal conversion) recycling
+• Recycling of raw materials (thermal conversion)

 Pyrolysis